esther2000/typdiv-sampling/README.md

 <glottocode_n>                                      0,
 ```

-2. Provide this to the sampling and/or evaluation methods.
+2. Provide the path to this csv to the sampling and/or evaluation methods.

 ## Reproducibility